 Information Technology Facilities and Services

 To leverage this high-performance digital community, UD requires all incoming students to have a notebook computer that meets minimum hardware and software requirements set forth by each academic area.
-UD provides software such as Microsoft Office, SPSS, SAS and Symantec AntiVirus to support learning, communication and collaboration within and beyond the classroom.
+UD provides software such as Microsoft Office, SPSS, and SAS and to support learning, communication and collaboration within and beyond the classroom.